Brvilardi/LambdaURLCognito/README.md

-Lambda URLs come with two AuthTypes (NONE and IAM_USER), with NONE everyone with the endpoint can make requests and with IAM_USER the Lambda is only invoked if the request have an IAM User or Role credentials which has an ALLOW policy to invoke that Lambda function
+Lambda URLs come with two AuthTypes (NONE and IAM_USER), with NONE everyone with the endpoint can make requests and with IAM_USER the Lambda is only invoked if the request have an IAM User or Role credentials which has an ALLOW policy to invoke that Lambda function.

 The main objective of this project is to test and demonstrate how Cognito authenticated users could assume an IAM Role and pass those credentials on the Lambda URL HTTPS request to invoke it.

 ## Project Architecture
+Diagrams to show the project architecture.

 ### Lambda Function URL execution
 ![img_1.png](docs_assets/lambda_url_diagram.png)